 Phase 3: Reinforcement - The downstream side of the berm will be resurfaced with a product called Hydro-Turf that is composed of layers of concrete-like substrates designed to slow water velocity, reinforce the dam wall, and is covered with an aesthetic turf material to improve the attractiveness of the material.
-This work is expected to begin in early spring 2021 and be done by mid-summer 2021.
+This work is expected to begin in mid-to-late late summer of 2021 and be done by mid-fall of 2021.

 Phase 4: Landscaping - The Landscaping Committee will work with the Town of Leesburg and other required sign-offs to develop a plan for improving the landscaping in the area.
 There is a specific area that has to be maintained without trees along the dam for engineering purposes, as well as no-plant zones near power lines.
 All of these present challenges to re-landscaping the area.

-When: The project planning is expected to be completed in January 2021 while construction is expected to last from January through mid-summer 2021.
+When: The project planning is expected to be completed in January 2021.
+Phase 2 was completed in February 2021.
+Phase 3 is expected to be compelte by October 2021.
+And Phase 4 is TBD.